progyan/tictactoe-ai/README.md

-# Tic-Tac-Toe
+# tictactoe-ai
-A tic-tac-toe game for two humans.
+A tic-tac-toe game for a human and a computer.